flyway/flyway-docker/README.md

       - 3306:3306
 ```

-Run `docker-compose up -d db`, wait a minute for MySQL to be initialized (or tail logs with `docker-compose logs -f`)
+Run `docker-compose up`, this will start both Flyway and MySQL.
+Flyway will automatically wait for up to one minute for MySQL to be initialized before it begins to migrate the database.
-then run `docker-compose up flyway`.